kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/apix-01-ory-limitations.md

 ## Resource configuration

-Ory components have the following configuration for resources by default:
+By default, the Ory components' resources have the following configuration:

 | Component          |          | CPU  | Memory |
 |--------------------|----------|------|--------|